 Fig. 4.
 Brookfield powder flow tester highlighting the two different trough sizes.
-For technical details see Table 3.
 Copyright: Brookfield AMETEK.
-Delevoped in association with The Wolfson Centre for Bulk Solids Handling Technology, University of Greenwich, UK
+Developed in association with The Wolfson Centre for Bulk Solids Handling, University of Greenwich, UK.

 The powder sample is initially consolidated by continuously shearing it under the chosen compacting load and it is then sheared to failure under reduced normal loads.
 This process starts with the lowest load and is repeated with increasing normal loads until a complete locus can be plotted.
 Note that the Brookfield PFT operates over a lower normal stress range (0.3 to 5 kPa) than the RST although 13 kPa can be reached when using the small cell.